 For a time, it seemed that YouTube was relying on the “fair use” defense.
 This is a legal doctrine which allows consumers to use copyrighted content under certain circumstances to preserve freedom of expression.
 For instance, a teacher playing music or videos for a class would typically be considered fair use.
 Record studios and artists didn’t think that YouTube videos qualified as fair use though.
 They claimed that, by posting their content on YouTube and allowing anyone to access it for free, YouTubers were hurting their sales.

 And, it’s hard to argue with them.
-There’s no question that YouTube was used extensively to download music without having to pay for the song or use illegal websites.
+There’s no question that people extensively used YouTube to download music without paying for the song or using illegal websites.
 Multiple third party websites allowed anyone to download the music tracks from YouTube videos as mp3 files.

 What truly exacerbated the problem, though, was the monetization of YouTube videos.
 It was somewhat easy to maintain the fair use defense when the average YouTuber was posting their videos for free, but once users began generating income from their videos the fair use defense just didn’t hold up anymore.

-Now, the issue was that YouTubers were making money from content containing music tracks that they hadn’t paid for – this included songs playing in the background of their videos, not just music used as the soundtrack for the video.
+Now, the issue was that YouTubers were making money from content containing music tracks they hadn’t paid for.
+This included songs playing in the background of their videos, not just music used as the video’s soundtrack.
 These users weren’t paying royalties on the music they used, and most wouldn’t have been able to afford the royalties anyway.

 Hand Holding The Camera

 YouTube was held legally responsible for paying the royalties due on each video, and thus their automated copyright infringement detection system was born.
-There was no way that YouTube could rely on human staffers to find every case of copyright infringement, so, in the interest of avoiding more legal issues, the automated system was designed to err on the side of caution.
+YouTube could not rely on human staffers to find every case of copyright infringement.
+Therefore, to avoid more legal issues, developers designed the automated system to err on the side of caution.
 YouTubers suddenly found their videos pulled off the site with little to no warning, even if they only had music clips a few seconds long or simply playing in the background.

 A result of YouTube’s policies has been an unprecedented shift in the royalty-free music market.
 Focus has shifted from specific tracks to whole genres, and quantity is generally preferred over quality.
 Most importantly, royalty-free music for YouTube is cheaper than ever as the demand for cheap tracks continues to grow.
 The market has effectively incentivized producers to generate far more music, even if that comes at the expense of quality music.

 It’s hard to imagine this trend reversing, as YouTube’s model likely represents the future of entertainment.
 Royalty-free YouTube intro music, royalty-free jazz, and classical music, background tracks, and more are all in high demand.
-Streaming is undoubtedly the future and streaming services are inherently filled with a large number of small-scale content creators, in contrast to older forms of media consumption, which favored a smaller number of content creators.
+Streaming is undoubtedly the future, and streaming services are inherently filled with many small-scale content creators.
+In contrast, older forms of media consumption favored fewer content creators.

 Royalty-Free Music for YouTube

-As long as streaming services like YouTube exist, vloggers and other content creators will need royalty-free music, and they’re not likely to ever have the kind of budgets that allows them to pay what cable companies used to pay for tracks.
-While it’s undoubtedly frustrating for the YouTuber’s who fall victim to the automated copyright detection system, the ability to purchase royalty-free music downloads for their YouTube videos is becoming more affordable, and therefore legal issues are increasingly easy to avoid.
+As long as streaming services like YouTube exist, vloggers and other content creators will need royalty-free music.
+They’re unlikely to ever have the budgets that cable companies used for tracks.
+While it’s frustrating for YouTubers who fall victim to automated copyright detection systems, the ability to purchase royalty-free music for their videos is becoming more affordable.
+Consequently, legal issues are increasingly easy to avoid.

 , ,